Greetings New Students, Parents and Family,

 As you prepare to make the transition to Georgetown, make sure to take advantage of all the resources at your disposal.
 In addition to this website, take some time to read the New Student Welcome Packet we’ll mail you this summer, consider attending a Pre-Orientation Program, and explore the opportunities found in our partner offices.
 Also, stay on the lookout for an email from your Orientation Advisor (OA) in early August.

 If at any point you have a question, please let us know either by e-mailing email@example.com or by calling (202) 687-3906.
 We look forward to personally welcoming you to the hilltop shortly.

 Office of Orientation, Transition & Family Engagement

 Georgetown University New Student Orientation (NSO) lays the foundation for students to flourish academically, engage socially, and grow personally during and beyond their time on the Hilltop.
-We aim to introduce new Hoyas and their families to Georgetown’s community and resources by fostering open dialogue, ongoing mentorship, and an inclusive environment that is reflective of our Jesuit beliefs and values.
+We aim to connect new Hoyas and their families to Georgetown’s community and resources by facilitating open dialogue, ongoing mentorship, and an inclusive environment that is reflective of our Jesuit beliefs and values.

-We have planned New Student Orientation (NSO) and Parent and Family Orientation (PFO) with four outcomes in mind:
+We have designed New Student Orientation (NSO) and Parent and Family Orientation (PFO) with four outcomes in mind:

 - For students and families to be aware of the Jesuit, academic, cultural and social expectations of living within the Georgetown community

-- For students and families to understand the purpose and breadth of curricular and co-curricular opportunities at Georgetown
+- For students and families to understand and navigate the variety of academic and extracurricular opportunities on the Hilltop

-- For students and families to establish healthy relationships and build strong connections to Georgetown
+- For students and families to establish fruitful relationships and build strong connections at Georgetown

-- For students and families to feel prepared for the students’ first semester at Georgetown
+- For students and families to feel prepared for the students’ life as a Hoya